saianish915/Projects/Personal Projects/Ford Car Price Prediction/README.md

 Three filtering decisions were made before modeling:

 1. Focus model removed
-   The Ford Focus was removed from the dataset.
-This decision likely reflects an anomaly in Focus pricing data that distorted model performance, such as extreme outliers or inconsistent pricing.
+   The Ford Focus was removed from the dataset due to anomalous pricing patterns that distorted model performance.

 2. Other fuel type removed
    Listings with fuelType of Other were removed as this category was